-Admitted students who have an ACT composite score of 25 or higher or combined SAT* Critical Reading and Math score of 1130 or higher enroll as pre-nursing majors. (*New SAT equivalent: Evidence-Based Reading and Writing + Math score of 1200.)
+Admitted students who meet enrollment criteria will enroll as pre-nursing majors.
 Students not eligible to enroll in pre-nursing may enroll in health and human services exploration.

-Admission to the nursing major is competitive and selective.
-To be considered for admission to the major, an applicant must meet the following requirements:
+Admission to the nursing major is highly selective.
+In order to be eligible for consideration, applicants must meet these requirements:

 - human anatomy